rarar0/Windows_Server_Hardening/README.md

 # Windows Server Hardening
 ### This script served as a study of Windows Server R2 security hardening.
-Disclaimer: This script was built to be run in a VM for testing and educational purposes.
-It was not built to be run in a production environment.
+**Disclaimer**: This script was built to be run in a VM for testing and educational purposes.
+It was not built for a production environment nor for malicious purposes.

-###### There are two versions:
+#### There are two versions:
 A PowerShell script meant to be run right in PowerShell.
 - hardening.ps1